-We now offer debit/credit card services for fines/fees, lost materials, gifts and donations.
+Payment: We offer debit/credit card services for fines/fees, lost materials, gifts and donations.
 This service is available in-house or online for amounts over $3.00.

 On November 11, 1997, we became a district library with boundaries matching Harrisburg Community Unit School District #3.
 The eastern portion of Saline County has since been added to the Harrisburg Public Library District.
-You may print this form to bring with you when applying for a card.
 Be sure to bring a photo ID with current address, or photo ID plus something showing your current address.
 A utility bill mailed to your present address is an example of proof of residence in the library district.

 Non-residents (those living outside the Harrisburg Public Library District) should be sure whether or not they pay taxes to a local library.
 If no taxes are paid to support a library, the patron should go to the library closest to them to purchase a library card.
 The non-resident fee is in lieu of taxes and is paid annually to that library.

 There are four library districts in Saline County: Harrisburg Public Library District, Carrier Mills/Stonefort Public Library District, Eldorado Memorial Public Library District, and Galatia Public Library District.

 Gallatin County has only the Shawneetown Public Library for the residents of Shawneetown.
 Hardin County has only the Rosiclare Memorial Public Library for the residents of Rosiclare.
 Pope County has only the Golconda Public Library for the residents of Golconda.
 If you reside outside the city limits of these towns, you must pay a non-resident fee to obtain a library card.